odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

    pandoc -L pandoc-zotxt.lua -C <<EOF
    ---
-   zotero-citekey-types:
-       - betterbibtexkey
+   zotero-citekey-types: betterbibtexkey
-       - key
    ...
-   Now, @DoeTitle is guaranteed to be treated as a BetterBibTeX citation key.
+   Forces @DoeTitle to be treated as a BetterBibTeX citation key.
    EOF